 Whether we’ve been hurt before or not, we typically seek to avoid all sorts of damage to our precious hearts.
 We stay away from things that could potentially cause us to suffer.
 There are different ways to do that, but we almost always go for the easily attained shield – the emotional wall.

 We build it around ourselves to feel protected and secure, eliminating the possibility of pain and heartache.
 It sounds apt because it provides security, right?
 But what we fail to realize is that it’s a false sense of security.
-It is quite ironic too – its purpose is to protect us from being victimized by others when, in fact, we fall as a victim as a result of building walls around us.
+It is quite ironic – its purpose is to protect us from being victimized by others when, in fact, the walls themselves could cause us suffering.

 “Walls” Broken Down